hueitan/javascript-sdk-design/README.md

 ### Iframe

-When you need to generate a content within the page, you can use iframe to embed your html.
+Iframe embedded in html can always be used to cover the use case of generating content within the page.

 ```js
 var iframe = document.createElement('iframe');